Man in court over alleged indecent sexual assault on friend's daughter | TODAY.NG

 He said that Onyebuchi met his friend’s wife and children at home and decided to wait to see his friend.

-“The accused sent two of his friend’s children to buy biscuit while their mother was washing clothes at the back yard,” the prosecutor said.
+“The accused sent two of his friend’s children to buy biscuit while their mother was washing clothes in the backyard,” the prosecutor said.

 “The mother who later came inside the room caught the accused with his finger inside her daughter’s private part and she raised alarm.”